 Katie's audition thrilled those who heard it.
 She won high marks from the choir for her direction of their trial rehearsal.
 Katie and her family now live in San Jose within four miles of St. Francis.
 She looks forward to the opportunity to take our music program in new and exciting directions as well as to the shorter commute.

 Carrie Maietta, Parish Administrator

 Carrie worked for many years in Human Resources in the tech industry before “retiring” to raise a family.
 She has been an avid volunteer in her community and has received Volunteer of the Year awards from Presentation High School, and Junior League of San Jose (Crystal Bowl Winner).
-She has served on Presentation High School’s Parent Board, Bellarmine College Prep.
-Mother's Guild, and the Bellarmine AMEN Board (Alumni Mothers Extended Network), and is currently serving on the LAMP Board (Loving Alumnae Mothers of Presentation) for Presentation.
+She has served on Presentation High School’s Parent Board, LAMP Board (Loving Alumnae Mothers of Presentation), Bellarmine College Prep.
+Mother's Guild, and the Bellarmine AMEN Board (Alumni Mothers Extended Network).

 In her spare time, Carrie enjoys spending time with family, gardening, sewing (wedding/formal gowns, quilts, window treatments, and teaching teens to sew), and cooking.

 Carrie works from 9am – 3pm Monday - Friday.